Song of the Cows

 Apr 27, 2013

-the tree mention in the route description....that provided an escape if failing the opening moves......has died/fallen over.
+the tree mentioned in the route description....that provided an escape if failing the opening moves......has died/fallen over.
 Stick clip the first fixed anchor.
+Crimpy, thin holds in the opening moves